SubhadityaMukherjee/AI-knowledge-base/posts/articles/Others/Duolingo is a platform for language learning.md

 ---

 # My Take on Some ML Interview Questions - P1 #ai #inprogress
 Chip Huyen is one of my favourite authors in the space of MLOps.
 She has some great blogs, and a really useful book.
-In one of them, she asks the [following questions](https://huyenchip.com/machine-learning-systems-design/exercises.html#exercises-rWl8SQW).
+In one of them, she asks the [](https://huyenchip.com/machine-learning-systems-design/exercises.html#exercises-rWl8SQW).
 This blog post is my answer to the ones I felt I could contribute interesting points to.
 Since there are quite a few, I will probably split them up into parts.

 Note: These are my views on these questions.
 They are not a comprehensive resource by any means.
 Just me thinking out loud on how I would go about solving the problem.
 Like any research project, as more time passes, these answers might change.
 They are here as a way for someone starting out to get a feel for approaching problems posed to them.